Frequent travelers, Liz and her husband have a keen interest in history. They have visited many castles in the UK and in other countries.

 In 1552 the castle was granted to Sir Anthony St Leger for his services to Henry VIII.
 There followed a succession of owners, as the castle was transferred through inheritance and purchase to a series of interlinked families.

 In 1926 the castle was sold to pay death duties.
 A wealthy Anglo-American heiress, later known as the Hon.
 Olive, Lady Baillie (1899-1974) bought the castle.
-She invested a lot of time and money in the castle.
+She invested a lot of time and money.
 She also set up the Leeds Castle Foundation, so that after she died, the castle could be open for the public to enjoy.

 In 1978, Leeds Castle hosted Middle East peace talks between the Foreign Ministers of Egypt and Israel with the US Secretary of State.
 These prepared the ground for the Camp David Accords later that same year.